-- You must not drive for 24 hours after egg collection - You must have someone with you on discharge and at home overnight - Keep some paracetamol and codeine at home to keep you comfortable after the procedure.
-Please let us know if you have pain not controlled with these, or feel unwell. - Please start using Progesterone pessaries from the morning of the day after egg collection - vaginally or rectally, twice daily
+- Keep some paracetamol and codeine at home to keep you comfortable after the procedure.
+Please let us know if you have pain not controlled with these or feel unwell. - Please start using Progesterone pessaries from the morning of the day after egg collection - vaginally or rectally, twice daily